Molecular Technologies Core

 Do you provide library construction service?

-Typically we do not.
+Typically we do not, but will upon request.
 We will however offer advice and guidance and point you to services that will create libraries.

 Provide at least 20 µl of 2 nM library DNA for MiSeq sequencing.
 Main campus labs can send cold packages through campus mail to: MCB Core, Cooley Building, ONPRC, Mail code: L584